unjs/website/content/learn/articles/url-shortener-with-nitro-on-cloudflare-pages.md

 Now, we've just to wait for the deployment to be completed.
 Once it's done, we can access the URL shortener using the URL provided by Cloudflare Pages.

-**But**, it will not really works since we do not have bind a KV namespace.
+**But**, it will not really work since we do not have bind a KV namespace.
 We need to do it manually.
 Go to the project, settings, functions and scroll until you see KV namespace bindings.
 Then, add a binding with the name `url-shortener` and the namespace you want to use.

 > [!NOTE]
 > It is possible to create a KV namespace in the Workers & Pages section.